Prof. Sir Eldryd Parry KCMG OBE

 Dr Yoseph Mamo Azmera

 I am a medical doctor from Addis Ababa, Ethiopia.
 Following a medical and academic career at Jimma University and a promotion to Associate Professor of Medicine I worked as Medical Advisor and later Associate Director of Care and Treatment at the University of California, San Diego.
 After that I have been working as an Honorary Associate Professor at Jimma University and as advisor to THENA's Ethiopia Chronic Disease Programme.
 I am enabling the programme to adapt training to the country's health centre context, to maintain a high level of quality control across the project through ongoing mentoring and supervision and to overcome barriers that can cause projects to fail in Ethiopia, which include staff turnover.
 Most recently I have been helping the Ethiopian Federal Ministry of Health with the localisation of PACK (a practical approach to care kit) for primary care utilisation.
+You can read more about the research I have undertaken here.

 Prof. David Phillips